csinowato/application-security-labs/signed-integer-overflow/README.md

 ```
 fwrite(&examplegc.num_bytes, 4, 1, fd1);
 ```
-The crafted gift card file was then loaded into the `giftcardreader` application.
+The crafted gift card file was then loaded into the gift card reader application.
 Because `num_bytes` was not validated, the out-of-range value led to incorrect memory allocation and a segmentation fault.

 ## Impact
 Exploiting this vulnerability caused the application to crash with a segmentation fault.
 Since the input wasn't validated, it led to memory corruption, which could be potentially be exploited further in a real-world context.